Catwithraincoat/Sub-Programming-Languades-Labs/README.md

 # Sub-Programming-Languages-Labs
-The repository of labs of low-level programming by YTMO university
+The repository of labs of low-level programming by ITMO university